-For students entering HMS in 2012-13 or later: Harvard Medical School waives the parental contribution (PC) for students whose total parental incomes (including untaxed income) are \$100,000 or less and whose assets are typical for those income levels.\ For students whose total parental incomes (including untaxed income) are between \$100,000 - \$150,000 and whose assets are typical for those income levels, Harvard Medical School reduces the expected parental contribution as noted below.\
+For students entering HMS in 2012-13 or later: Harvard Medical School waives the parental contribution (PC) for students whose total parental incomes earned in the US or Canada (including untaxed income) are \$100,000 or less and whose assets are typical for those income levels.
+For students whose total parental incomes earned in the US or Canada (including untaxed income) are between \$100,000 - \$150,000 and whose assets are typical for those income levels, Harvard Medical School reduces the expected parental contribution as noted below.